charliefontanez/regex-tutorial/gist-template.md

 `(?=)` and `(?<=)`

+Our expression for finding a hex code doesn't make use of look-ahead and look-behind, boundaries, and back-references but it is good to understand its use.

 Look ahead and look behind are similar to character class expressions.
 The main difference between the two is the look ahead and look behind values are not returned in the overall match.

 `/ab/`  Basic expression that finds all instances of an a character followed by a b character.

 #### Look-ahead